Amazon launches its own TVs in the UK

 The Fire TVs include the premium Omni QLED smart TV, which starts at just £549.99 and comes with a host of smart Alexa features, while the mid-range Fire TV 4-Series starts at £429.99 and an all-new entry-level budget Fire TV 2-Series starts at £299.99.

-All the televisions can be pre-ordered in the UK now, ahead of the Amazon Spring Sale next week, but, as part of its launch, Amazon is running an introductory offer on all three models of the Fire TV, with a discount of up to £300 on the flagship 65in set.
+All the televisions can be pre-ordered in the UK now, ahead of the Amazon Spring Sale next week, with huge savings to be had on tech, TVs, laptops and its own-brand products.
+But, as part of its launch, Amazon is running an introductory offer on all three models of the Fire TV, with a discount of up to £300 on the flagship 65in set.

 The Independent got a first look at the new TV sets.
 Here’s everything you need to know and where you can pre-order each model.